Fast and scalable quantum Monte Carlo simulations of electron-phonon models: Introduction

 Electron-phonon models, on the other hand, are a family of Hamiltonian systems that typically evade the sign problem, while still playing an important role in describing the effect of interactions in solid state systems.
 Electron-phonon interactions are essential in explaining a host of ordered phases in material systems, such as charge density wave (CDW) order in transition metal dichalcogenides and high temperature superconductivity in the bismuthates ${\rm Bi}_{1-x}{\rm K}_{x}{\rm BiO}_{3}$~\cite{Jiang21,Li19a,Li20,Sleight15,Xi15,Chen15,Chen16,Wen18,Foyevtsova2015}.
 Significant effort has gone towards using DQMC to study Hamiltonian systems with electron-phonon interactions, in particular the Holstein and Su-Schrieffer-Heeger (SSH) models~\cite{Bradley21,Cohen-Stead19,Feng20,Li19,Niyaz93,Noack91,Nosarzewski21,Vekic92,Zhang19,Cai21,Feng21,Xing21}.
-Although absent the sign problem, DQMC simulations of electron-phonon models can quickly become prohibitively expensive.
+Although there is no sign problem in such systems, low-temperature DQMC simulations of electron-phonon models can still be very expensive.
 Explicit evaluation of the Fermion determinant results in a computational cost that scales cubically with system size.
 Moreover, simulations of both the Holstein and SSH models suffer from significantly longer autocorrelation times than comparable DQMC simulations of the repulsive Hubbard model.
 While DQMC simulations of the Holstein model have been successfully accelerated using self-learning Monte Carlo techniques~\cite{Li19c,Xu17}, these gains are ultimately limited by continuing to require the evaluation of the Fermion determinant ratio in the Monte Carlo accept/reject step.

 In recent years substantial effort has gone towards developing improved methods for simulating electron-phonon models.
 Recent work has successfully reduced the computational cost to near linear-scaling in system size.
 Such scaling can be achieved by avoiding explicit calculation of the Fermion determinant, instead using iterative linear solvers for the sampling and measurement tasks.
 Applied to simulations of Holstein and SSH models, both Langevin~\cite{Batrouni19,Cohen-Stead20,Goetz21,Karakuzu18} and hybrid Monte Carlo (HMC)~\cite{Beyl18} methods have proven to be highly effective.
 In this paper, we introduce several general and complementary techniques that can further reduce the overall costs of simulating electron-phonon models.